PorPlaTakKom/devsecops-workshop/docs/12-github-actions-cd.md

 ### Add Deploy to UAT Environment

 * Create `uat-env.yml` workflow but event trigger from master branch (Don't forget to prepare ConfigMap, Secret, and deploy MongoDB in the namespace first)
-* Test by pull request and merge from dev to master branch
+* Test by pull request and merge from `dev` to `master` branch

 ## Assignment

-* Try to use only 1 workflow file with 1 job to follow DRY principle
+* Try to use only 1 workflow file `deploy-non-prd.yml` with 1 job to follow DRY principle
 * Hints

 ```yaml